Reinforcement-Learning-F22/DoublePendulum/README.md

 1. Navigate to repository folder
 1. Install dependencies which are specified in requirements.txt. use `python3 -m pip install -r requirements.txt`
 1. Run `project.py`.
+1. Run `Uncertainity.py` if you want to test the model if there is changing in mass of the pendulum.

 # Single Pendulum
 The project start with single pendulum, it is better to run it on the local machine, because cv2.imshow() won't work and will give an error.